TORQUAY and TOR MOHAM PARISH.

 Collard Isaac, Lr Union st

-Wm.
+Dear Wm.
 Lr Union st

 Grist Alfred, Market st